 Some are dangerous, so no contact is a must.

 Possibly one of their favourite and most commonly used manipulation tactics, as we often don’t see it while living it.
-Gaslighting will often psychologically distort our reality, it is an insidious form of mental abuse, a narcissist will purposefully not share information, they will rewrite history on us to escape accountability, either by saying something that did happen, they’ll tell you it never happened or something that didn’t they will say it did.
+Gaslighting will often psychologically distort our reality.
+It is an insidious form of mental abuse.
+A narcissist will purposefully not share information, they will rewrite history on us to escape accountability, either by saying something that did happen, they’ll tell you it never happened or something that didn’t happen they will say it did.
 They accuse us of ” Being insecure, being sensitive, losing our mind.”
-This is all used, so we doubt our own feelings our thoughts, question ourselves and our reality, doubting our judgement and often going to them for a reality check.
+This is all used, so we doubt our own feelings, our thoughts, question ourselves and our reality, doubting our judgement and often going to them for a reality check.
 They might even hide or rearrange belongings.
-They say things that hurt us and then come at us with “I’m only joking.”
+They say things that hurt us and then come at us with, “I’m only joking.”
 So we are left overthinking, questioning ourselves, full of doubts and becoming emotionally and physically drained.

 2. Blame shifting.

 When we ask them a question, and they take it as criticism in some way.
-They change the conversation or interrupt us or silent treatment us.
-They will use any of our, weakness, vulnerabilities or our insecurities and any extra they’ve drilled into us, against us, so we go into the defensive.
+They change the conversation or interrupt us, or silent treatment us.
+They will use any of our weakness, vulnerabilities or our insecurities and any extra they’ve drilled into us, against us, so we go into the defensive.
 They’ll use the things that matter to us the most, as they understand these are the things that we will most passionately defend.
-They will guilt trip us, or use something we fear, as our fear helps with their control.
+They will guilt trip us or use something we fear, as our fear helps with their control.
 They use each and every one of our emotions against us.
-They take our attention away from the original question, the original point of the conversation, then when we become frustrated, angry, emotional, and we react, they blame it ALL on us.
-They have to escape accountability, so their toxic behaviour disappears like magic, and we’re tricked into defending ourself, then questioning ourself and taking on all the blame.
+They take our attention away from the original question, the original point of the conversation.
+When we become frustrated, angry, emotional, and we react, they blame it ALL on us.
+They have to escape accountability, so their toxic behaviour disappears like magic, and we’re tricked into defending ourselves, then questioning ourselves and taking on all the blame.